jonathanlocke/jonathanlocke.github.io/articles/InfoQ/InfoQ Article.md

                 .start();
     }

-JettyServer here allows Jersey, Wicket and Swagger to be added with a consistent API, making the code clear and concise.
+JettyServer here allows Jersey, Wicket and Swagger to be combined with a consistent API, making the code clear and concise.
+Often this is all that's needed.

 ## Summary

 In this article we took a brief tour of KivaKit's mini-frameworks.
-Each mini-framework is described in more detail at [https://www.kivakit.org](https://www.kivakit.org) and on Jonathan's blog [*State of the Art*](https://state-of-the-art.org).
-KivaKit can be cloned from [GitHub](https://github.com/Telenav/kivakit) and built according to the setup instructions.
-It can also be used module-by-module from Maven Central.
+Each mini-framework is described in more detail at [https://www.kivakit.org](https://www.kivakit.org) as well as on Jonathan's blog [*State of the Art*](https://state-of-the-art.org).
+KivaKit can be cloned from [GitHub](https://github.com/Telenav/kivakit) and built according to the setup instructions, or it can be used module-by-module from Maven Central.
 Dependencies look like:

     <dependency>
         <groupId>com.telenav.kivakit</groupId>